'Sobering reading': New study reveals TVNZ has been overtaken as Kiwis' favourite platform

 Ranking the most used news sources during Covid-19, the study found TVNZ dominated the market, reaching 47 per cent of audiences across TV and online.

-The next most used was Stuff.co.nz on 26 percent, followed by the New Zealand Herald [online and print] on 22 per cent, Three [TV and online] on 20 per cent and RNZ on 12 per cent.
+The next most used was Stuff.co.nz on 26 per cent, followed by the New Zealand Herald [online and print] on 22 per cent, Three [TV and online] on 20 per cent and RNZ on 12 per cent.

 TVNZ was convincingly the most trusted news source - with 28 per cent of Kiwis saying they relied and trusted information from the state-owned broadcaster the most.

+"TVNZ's focus is on maximising our share of TV audiences and growing the scale of our online audiences," the spokesperson said.

+"This research indicates TVNZ is making really encouraging progress on both these fronts.
+We are also very pleased to see 1 NEWS strengthen its position as New Zealand's most trusted source of news."

-Startlingly, subscription video on demand - such as Netflix, Sky, TVNZ On Demand Amazon and Disney channels - now reached the largest share of the Kiwi audiences at 61 per cent.
+Startlingly, subscription video on demand - such as Netflix, TVNZ On Demand, Amazon Prime and Disney channels - now reached the largest share of the Kiwi audiences at 61 per cent.

 This was a 42 per cent increase on the last survey in 2014.